2Shy: Production

 "2Shy" was written by Jeff Vlaming, who had previously worked for the series Weird Science.
 Vlaming's only other writing credit for the series was the later third-season episode "Hell Money".
 He had initially pitched the idea of a mutant who fed on body oils, which was eventually changed to body fats.
 The presentation of the character Virgil Incanto also went through several permutations, initially conceived as a creepy Phantom of the Opera-like recluse, and as a butcher who would be able to cut the fat from his victims, before the final "fairly normal-looking" version was decided upon.

 Director David Nutter made sure that the episode contained several visceral moments, after the popularity of the "Flukeman" character in the earlier episode "The Host".
 Frank Spotnitz, the series' story editor, was initially wary of the concept as he felt it might be seen as offensive, but changed his mind when series creator Chris Carter convinced him the episode told "a good story", and was a "fun, old-fashioned sort of X-File".

 The episode was primarily filmed in Vancouver's Quebec Street, with two nearby apartment buildings used for interior shots.
-"2Shy" marked the début of Steve Kiziak as Duchovny's new body double.
+"2Shy" marked the debut of Steve Kiziak as Duchovny's new body double.
 While filming a scene in which Mulder bursts through a door, Kiziak and the other body doubles mistakenly burst through the wrong apartment's door, interrupting the tenant's dinner party.
 Kerry Sandomirsky, who portrays Ellen Kaminsky's friend Joanne, had previously appeared in the first season episode "Roland", while Incanto's landlord was played by Glynis Davies, who had appeared in season one's "Tooms" and the second season episode "Irresistible".